 James Bond is known for wearing sports watches like the Rolex Submariner and the Omega Seamaster with suits and black tie, but such watches should be worn only with sportswear and not with dressier outfits.
 The practice of wearing a sports or professional watch with a suit is common now, but just because a watch is expensive and well-made doesn’t mean it goes well with all fine clothing.
 For dressy outfits exists the dress watch.

 A dress watch is simpler, lighter and overall more elegant than a sports or professional watch.
 Typically the case is thinner, the bezel is narrower, the crown is smaller and the dial is cleaner, though it can have complications.
 Often it has a leather (calf or exotic) strap rather than a metal bracelet.
 Though we remember Sean Connery’s Rolex Submariner in the four Bond films, in most of Connery’s Bond films he also occasionally wears with his suits or black tie a gold dress watch.
-This watch has a white dial and a black fabric strap.
+This watch has a white or champagne dial and a black fabric strap.
 It may not be as iconic as the Rolex Submariner, but it goes much better with the dressier clothing.
 Though Connery occasionally commits the faux pas of wearing his Rolex diving watch with his suits, he only wears his Rolex once with black tie, with the white dinner jacket in Goldfinger‘s opening scene.
 Bond has an excuse, however, in this case: he had just been diving!

 After Sean Connery left the role, James Bond doesn’t again wear a dress watch until Roger Moore wears a two-tone Seiko undercover as James St. John Smythe in A View to a Kill.
 More recently, Daniel Craig’s Omega Seamaster Aqua Terra in some scenes of Skyfall is a sports watch, but its simple style means it can work with a suit in a pinch.
 It’s an elegant sports watch but a little clunky as a dress watch.